The Optimal Use of Astrology Software

 Astrology software companies -- unlike the rest of the software industry -- provide free customer support.
 The biggest mistake you can make is to hire a local consultant (who doesn't even know your software) to help you when you encounter difficulties.
 Call (or email) the company that made the program instead, and you'll get free and expert help immediately.
 You can also call them to help you get started, not just if you encounter an error.

-Most of the problems you will have with your programs will involve neither the hardware (i.e. the computer, monitor, or printer) nor the astrology software itself, but instead will come from mistakes in the data that you've entered or settings that you have changed.
-I know this to be true, both from talking to the companies and from the customer support I have given, that the most important way to get the results you want is to double- or triple-check all of your data entry (including AM/PM, Daylight Savings, and the time zone), first and foremost, and make sure that you haven't changed any settings e.g. house system yourself.
+Most of the problems you will have with your software will not be due to the computer hardware (i.e. the computer, monitor, or printer) nor the astrology software itself, but instead will come from mistakes you make in entering the data or changing the settings.
+I know this to be true both from talking to the companies and from the customer support I have given people.
+The most important way to get the results you want is to double- or triple-check all of your data entry (including AM/PM, Daylight Savings, and the time zone) first and foremost, and make sure that you haven't changed any settings e.g. house system, yourself.

 4. The limitations due to birth times.

-This is a very important article called Astrological Techniques and Uncertain Birth Times that every astrologer should read.
+This is a very important article called Astrological Techniques and Uncertain Birth Times that every astrologer should read to understand what astrological techniques are particularly sensitive to birth time errors.
 You can read the full, new article by clicking here.

-[Side bar on rectification] One way to begin to rectify your own chart is to watch the transits of Venus (yearly) and Mars (bi-yearly) over your Ascendant.
+[A short note on rectifying your chart: One way to begin to rectify your own chart is to watch the transits of Venus (yearly) and Mars (bi-yearly) over your Ascendant.
 Start watching a month in advance for an increase in Venus or Mars energy – which should last for a couple of days when they are within a degree of your Ascendant – and you will begin to ascertain whether or not your birth time is correct.
-Always watch Saturn's exact transits to the angles, too, as these are much more palpable.
+Always watch Saturn's exact transits to the angles, too, as these are much more palpable.]

 5. Limitations due to the accuracy of astronomical data.